-Rascals Preschool Nursery was established in 1994 and operates from within the community centre located between two residential estates on the outskirts of Whitehaven.
-A maximum of 26 children may attend the nursery at any one time.
-The nursery is open each weekday from 09.15 to 11.45 and 12.30 to 15.00 during school term times.
+Cuddly Koalas Broughton Moor Pre-School was originally established in 1990 but has operated under it's current name since 1997.
+The setting operates from the chapel rooms within the Methodist chapel at Broughton Moor approximately three miles from Maryport.
+A maximum of 16 children may attend the nursery at any one time.
+The nursery is open each weekday from 09.00 to 15.00 during school term times.
 All children share access to a secure enclosed outdoor play area.

-There are currently 48 children aged from two to under five years on roll.
-Of these, 25 children receive funding for early education.
-The nursery serves children from the immediate and extended areas.
+There are currently 14 children aged from two to under five years on roll.
+Of these, four children receive funding for early education.
+The setting serves children from the immediate and extended rural areas and currently supports children with disabilities.

-Rascals Preschool Nursery is managed by a voluntary management committee made up of members of the local community and employs a total of six staff.
-Five staff members hold appropriate early years qualifications and one staff member is working towards qualification.
+Cuddly Koalas Broughton Moor Pre-School is managed by a voluntary management committee made up of members of the local community and employs a total of three staff.
+All staff members hold appropriate early years qualifications.